pombase/canto_tutorial/docs/genotype_management.md

     </div>
 * Click the button `Combine selected genotypes`.
 * You can also create diploid multi-locus genotypes by combining diploid single-locus genotypes.

+!!! question "These are just the basics, more info and edge cases can be found in the [FAQs](faqs.md#genotype-management)"